-The sad fact is lots of medicines turn out to be defective.
+Unfortunately lots of medicines turn out to be defective.
 Since 1985, our law firm has fought for injured and disabled people.
-If you or a loved one has been injured, let the Indiana drug injury lawyers at Woods & Woods help.
+If you or a loved one has been injured by a medicine, let the Indiana drug injury lawyers at Woods & Woods help.

 About Drug Injury Lawsuits

 When we get sick, we turn to doctors and healthcare professionals to help us get better.
 Many times, treatment involves prescriptions and medications that are intended to alleviate pain, increase mobility, maintain health, or improve the quality of life.
 In fact, the Institute of Medicine reported that four out of five adults use prescription medicine, over-the-counter drugs, or dietary supplements of some sort every single week.